MBvisti/mortenvistisen/posts/practical-approach-to-structuring-go-apps/article.md

-# A practical approach to structuring Go apps

 <strong>2022 update</strong>.
 At the time of writing this update, it's been over a year since I
 published this article.
 At the end of this article I promise a part two, which I must admit, will probably never come for a couple of reasons.
 I no longer use this